karrenberg/hdrscreensaver/README.md

 # HDR ScreenSaver

-A Windows screensaver written in C++.
+A Windows screensaver / image viewer written in C++.
 This screensaver displays HDR images using WebView2.
 You need an HDR display and Windows set to HDR mode to make full use of this.
-The app can be used as a Windows screensaver or standalone (like an image viewing app).
+The app can be used as a Windows screensaver or standalone like a minimal image viewer app.
+I made it my default image viewer in Windows.

+## Background
 For years I've had the dream of using my awesome 1400 nits display to show all the information that my digital camera RAW files can capture instead of the compressed and tonemapped SDR you get by default.
 However, for a long time there were hardly any resources, not to speak of existing work flows or apps outside of film software which doesn't really target still images.
 Darktable can export HDR since a long time, but it's too much trial-and-error to be useful for this purpose since it always displays SDR and the work flow isn't optimized for HDR at all.
 Finally, some time ago Adobe Lightroom added a full HDR workflow that displays HDR while editing, has some really nice features (SDR+HDR histogram, HDR visualization, SDR display preview and SDR-only adjustments) and allows to export several HDR image formats.
 And at least some of them can be displayed properly by Chromium-based browsers.